It’s that time of year again! The holidays are all about spending quality time with family and friends and feasting on delicious food.

 Before the Thanksgiving holiday this year, I was putting my menu together and wanted to really come up with a beautiful food display.
 We had no less than three family gatherings to attend and, though my husband and I aren’t the only plant-based eaters, we are definitely the minority.

 Sometimes when people know you’re vegan, they expect that the dishes you’ll contribute to the social or family gathering are likely going to be a salad and fruit tray.
-As a plant-based nutrition educator with Physicians Committee for Responsible Medicine, I love to break that myth all to pieces.
+As a plant-based nutrition educator with the Physicians Committee for Responsible Medicine, I love to break that myth all to pieces.

 The following is the amazing Thanksgiving dinner I made, and the food was a show-stopper at functions I attended.